-Welcome to plastimatch
+Welcome to plastimatch¶

-and positron emission tomography (PET).
 Software features include:

-- B-spline method for deformable image registration
+- B-spline method for deformable image registration (GPU and multicore accelerated)

 - Analytic regularization for B-spline registration